sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

-# For letter i, information about installed packages
+# For first letter i, information about installation packages

 <details>
 <summary>i3</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Improved tiling window manager
+Short desc    : Improved tiling window manager
 URL          : https://i3wm.org
-Лицензия     : BSD
+License      : BSD
-Описание     : Key features of i3 are correct implementation of XrandR, horizontal and vertical
+Descript     : Key features of i3 are correct implementation of XrandR, horizontal and vertical
              : columns (think of a table) in tiling.
 Also, special focus is on writing clean,
              : readable and well documented code. i3 uses xcb for asynchronous communication
              : with X11, and has several measures to be very fast.